 Parameter Values Description Label Use this field to change the default label and assign a descriptive name to this status input.
-Control Mode Normal This field displays how the status input functions.
+Control Mode Normal, Demand Sync This field displays how the status input functions.
 Normal: the status input is not associated with another meter function.
 The meter counts and records the number of incoming pulses normally.
+Demand Sync: the status input is associated with one of the input sync demand functions.
+The meter uses the incoming pulse to synchronize its demand period with the external source.
 Debounce 0 to 9999 Debounce is the time delay that compensates for mechanical contact bounce.
 Use this field to set how long (in milliseconds) the external signal must remain in a certain state to be considered a valid state change.
 Associations This field displays additional information if the status input is already associated with another meter function.

-PM2125C Digital output applications
+Digital output applications